 The research on programs from across the U.S. from around the world pointed out that preparedness program efforts need to be consistently active, not start and stop, not shift gears when a program officer changes course, the epidemic ends, the summer comes, or funding falls short, ongoing and consistent.

 This is where partners can take up the mantle when we falter.
 And this leads to one last but key thought based on the lessons learned, by expanding our use of well-placed volunteers, we can overcome our overwhelming “to-do” lists, overcome cultural barriers, and move us closer toward creating that magical tipping point.
-To do so, we are challenged to learn how to more effectively excite and retain a critical volunteer base through innovative, informed program managers passionate and experienced with disaster and skilled at managing volunteers.
+To do so, we are challenged to learn how to more effectively excite and retain a critical volunteer base through innovative, informed program managers who are passionate and experienced with disaster and skilled at managing volunteers.

 While all of us who answer the call to create disaster resiliency face difficult challenges, we can learn important lessons from our peers throughout the world who face similar uphill battles.
 Perhaps one of our greatest feats is simply to find precious time to listen, learn and apply these lessons.
 We can build safer, stronger, and smarter communities.

-When we engage a wide variety of stakeholders, we have already taken a first significant step in expanding our capabilities and penetrating our target communities.
+When we engage a wide variety of stakeholders, we have already taken the first significant step in expanding our capabilities and penetrating our target communities.
 We breathe life into our work that has a sustainable social and institutional context.
 We can build a common risk framework that crosses disciplines, taps into deeply held belief structures, and appropriately reflects cultural traditions.

 Our directives for a boil water order can make sense to those who barely speak our language or understand how the government system works.
 In doing so, we may move a bit closer to agreeing on who is our socially vulnerable and, perhaps ultimately, reach a magical tipping point that creates a social movement to safeguard our communities and move them one step closer toward sustainability.